protocollabs/maparo-std/doc/control-protocol.md

 The default control port is **64321**

 The *secret* MUST be supported by every message.
+But it can be left out if not used.

 The server MUST response to each message - unique identified by the sequence number - exactly once.
 The server MUST not response multiple times to one